osscar-org/osscar-website/_sources/index.rst

 Homepage
 ########

-The OSSCAR (Open Software Services for Classrooms and Research) platform is a collaborative environment targeted at enhancing awareness and adoption of best practises in Open Science.
+The OSSCAR (Open Software Services for Classrooms and Research) platform is a collaborative environment targeted at enhancing awareness and adoption of best practises in Open Science and computational thinking, focusing on education and research.

-OSSCAR targets both research and education: it provides some of the core tools needed for “computational thinking”, first targeting physics, chemistry, materials science, mechanical and chemical engineering.

 OSSCAR develops original educational content such as the pedagogical web application demonstrated in the animation below.
 This content is offered by exploiting the infrastructural resources developed for `Materials Cloud <https://www.materialscloud.org>`_, and disseminated